Hui Cao: Research and career

 After receiving her PhD degree from Stanford University in 1997, Cao joined the physics faculty at Northwestern University.
 Whilst she was still interested in quantum electrodynamics, she started to explore new research area and launched a collaboration with Robert P. H. Chang studying the optical properties of zinc oxide.
 At the time, people were interested in creating ultraviolet lasers out of zinc oxide, but struggled to make a laser cavity with zinc oxide which is difficult to cleave or etch.
 Whilst measuring the fluorescence of polycrystalline zinc oxide films, Cao observed lasing; an unexpected result given the absence of any cavity.
 She later attributed this lasing to the random scattering of light from the zinc oxide grains.
-Cao switched her research focus to random lasers - the lasers with feedback provided by multiple scattering events.
+Cao switched her research focus to random lasers – the lasers with feedback provided by multiple scattering events.
 Cao also employed the interference of multiply scattered light as a novel mechanism for three-dimensional optical confinement and fabricated microlasers with ZnO nanoparticles.
 Since 2008, Cao served as the American Physical Society Division of Laser Science Distinguished Traveling Lecturers.
+Her other area of interest is the coherent control of light transport in diffusive medium and multimode fibers, with potential applications in endoscopy and deep tissue imaging.

-In 2008 Cao joined Yale University as a Professor of Applied Physics and a Professor of Physics.
+In 2008 Cao joined Yale University as a professor of applied physics and a professor of physics.
 In collaboration with Michael A. Choma at Yale medical school, she applied her understanding of random lasing systems to the design of novel illumination sources for speckle-free imaging.
+At Yale, Cao started the biophotonics program and studied the structural color in nature.
 In conventional lasers, high spatial coherence can result in artefacts such as speckle noise, which can compromise full-field imaging.
 While having similar brightnesses to conventional lasers, random lasers can have low spatial coherence like light emitting diodes (LEDs) and avoid speckle noise in full-field imaging and parallel projection.
 Random lasers are simple to fabricate, as they are made of disordered materials.
 Cao also developed the light sources for optical coherence tomography for biomedical applications.
 She designed a novel laser system that can switch between high and low spatial coherence, allowing for both speckle-free imaging (to monitor the structure of an object) and speckle-full imaging (to track the motion of an object).
 She applied such a laser to imaging the heartbeat of a living tadpole, which is an animal model of human heart disease.